dahays/Linux-Dungeon-Crawls/README.md

 4. Enter the dungeon directory and begin
 5. Check for possible "clues" within each dungeon to help get started
 6. Run the check script to verify success

-*Note:  A Kali VM will provide the most ideal environment.
-While not critically malicious, running these from a local Linux machine is not advised.

 ---